Meet our Quorum

 Tax prep versus tax planning

 For many Americans, the thought of taxes goes hand in hand with mild anxiety.
-That anxiety can lead
+That anxiety can lead people to lump everything tax related into one bucket

 What Is Tax-Loss Harvesting?